BELOW ARE OLD POSTS WRITTEN IN A DIFFERENT TIME ON A DIFFERENT BLOG. tHEY'RE STILL ABOUT AVIATION AND ARE INCLUDED HERE IN THE LEGACY BLOGS PAGE.

 Air Chief Marshall Dowding was considered cantankerous, out of touch, and uninspiring.
 Dowding's genius and doggedly persistent sense of duty in the face of considerable political opposition to construct an air force and battle of attrition may have saved Great Britain from being Hitler’s next victim in his conquest of all Europe.

-Forbes magazine, Rich Karlgaard, Publisher, exudes, “It’s a superb book on high-stakes strategy and courage – a must for anyone who leads a business.”
+The story is well written, incisive, and enlightening.
+In the April 13 edition of Forbes magazine, Rich Karlgaard, Publisher, exudes, “It’s a superb book on high-stakes strategy and courage – a must for anyone who leads a business.”
 After reading Wings Like Eagles, I couldn’t agree more.

 Monday, may 4, 2009